 Key Tip for the BEST Pork Carnitas: Browning in a skillet

-The other step that many recipes seem to omit (and I can’t figure out why because it’s throwing away free flavour!) is to pour the juices in the slow cooker over the pulled pork.
+The other step that many recipes seem to omit (and I can’t figure out why because it’s throwing away free flavour!) is to pour the juices in the slow cooker over the pulled pork while it is being browned.
 It’s full of flavour and contains most of the seasoning too – without it, the pulled pork on it’s own isn’t salty enough.
-Just skim off the excess fat, and pour over the meat.
-I like to pour it over after browning it, but if I’m freezing the pork then I pour it straight onto the meat before browning it.
-Store the pork in the freezer BEFORE browning it.
-The whole point of browning it is to get a slightly crisp outside and if you freeze it the brown bits will go soggy when defrosting.
+Just skim off the excess fat, and pour over the meat while it’s browning.

 I hope you enjoy this recipe!
 It’s a staple in my repertoire.
 I make it often to have on standby in the freezer and it’s also fabulous for entertaining.
 Think Taco Bar!!